shinyblink/sled/README.md

 	- "Hack me" greeting by default, obviously.
 8x8 or bigger required.

 * `bgm_fish`: FIfo Shell.
 A small FIFO-based queue manipulator.
 Made by @20kdc.
-	- Uses a little background CPU usage.
+	- Shouldn't have background CPU usage as of the select abuse.
 Creates `sled.fish` FIFO in the sled tree.

 * `gfx_gol`: A simple black and white Conway's Game of Life clone.